Learn Salem’s History

 1797

-The Original Friendship
+The First Friendship is Launched

 1798

-Twin Lighthouses go into service on Bakers Island.
+Twin Lighthouses on Bakers Island

 1798